 - The Laryngeal Mask Company Ltd. et al. v.
 Ambu A/S et al. – Bryan represented Ambu, a leading manufacturer of medical devices, in a patent infringement action brought by a competitor.
 Bryan assisted Ambu in obtaining summary judgment of non-infringement and invalidity.

 - St. Clair Intellectual Property Consultants v.
 Samsung Electronics Co.
-Ltd. et al. – Bryan assisted Hewlett-Packard Company obtain summary judgment of non-infringement in a patent infringement action filed by St. Clair Intellectual Property Consultants relating to digital cameras.
+Ltd. et al. – Bryan represented Hewlett-Packard Company in a patent infringement action filed by St. Clair Intellectual Property Consultants relating to digital cameras.
+The matter was resolved with HP winning summary judgement of non-infringement.

 - Select Notifications Media, LLC v.
 OpenDNS, Inc. – Bryan represented OpenDNS in a patent infringement action filed by Select Notifications Media relating to software for redirecting failed domain lookup traffic.
 The matter resolved very favorably for OpenDNS following a Markman hearing.